 Below are descriptions of the options.

-The mesh you would be using as the target surface for placing copies of you source mesh on.
+The mesh used as the target surface on which to place copies of your source mesh.

 The mesh you want duplicated on the target surface.